Application Guide

 To stand out, make sure you've researched:

-• PATH's partnerships with organizations like WHO, CDC, and local ministries of health in surveillance contexts
+• Understand PATH's partnerships with WHO, CDC, and local ministries of health in key regions.

 💬 Prepare for These Interview Topics